KiraResari/ceal-chronicler-f/Protocol.md

   - [x] It is possible to jump back and forth to points in time where a field's value has been edited
 - [ ] Allows complete deletion of existing characters (with warning)
 - [x] The character screen has a back button, which returns back to the main view
-- [ ] Characters can be assigned to locations
+- [x] Characters can be assigned to locations
   - [x] Basic functionality
   - [x] If a character is not presently assigned to a location, it should be displayed as "unknown"
   - [x] Keying behavior (add, remove, forward, backward)
   - [x] Characters can't be assigned to locations that do not presently exist
-  - [ ] If a location that a character is assigned to becomes unavailable later, the location should be displayed as "unknown" from that point onwards

 - [x] Characters can be unassigned from locations

-- [ ] You can jump to the location from the character
+- [x] You can jump to the location from the character
+  - [x] If a location does not exist at the current point, it is displayed as a greyed-out button

 ### Locations

 - [x] have a name
 - [x] have a first appearance
-  - [ ] if one or more characters are assigned to a location, the first appearance can't be after a character is assigned to it

 - [x] have a last appearance
-  - [ ] if one or more characters are assigned to a location, the first appearance can't be before all characters are unassigned from it

 - [x] can be added
 - [ ] can be connected to other locations
   - [ ] adjacent locations